FullScreenShenanigans/FullScreenPokemon/docs/PokemonCreation.md

 ### Unit Test and Trainer Battles

-Pass into the `newPokemon` function from `Equations.ts` an object with appropriate members.
+Pass into the `newPokemon` function from `Equations.ts` an object of type `INewPokemon`.
+* `INewPokemon` holds information on the Pokemon being created and eventually helps spit out a fully created Pokemon.

 ```javascript
 const pokemonTitle: string[] = "CHARMANDER".split("");